These are a few general website development facts to inform your thinking before you begin your project.

-- Don’t make your website radical and totally different because it will suck and fail.
+- Don’t make your website design radical and totally different because it will suck and fail.

-Search Engine Optimization: There are a LOT of ways to polish and improve this but as the site owner you have the most important role: Author.
-Write well.
+Good writing is not a luxury item, it is fundamental.
+There are a LOT of ways to polish and improve SEO but as the site owner, you have the most important role: Author.
+Write thoughtfully and well.
 The entire site should be as well organized as an A+ English paper.
 The navigation categories are like sections of that English paper.
 Write succinctly and with an intention behind every word.
 This should take a couple of drafts.
-ALSO: Consider your target audience, what words and phrases do they actually type in search engines to find you?
+ALSO: Consider your target audience, what words and phrases do they actually type into search engines to find you?
 Be realistic about this and include those words and phrases (gracefully) in your writing.
-Sorry, but sometimes these are words like Cheap.
+Sorry, but often these are words like “Cheap”.

 Social Media: Either your website is supposed to kick visitors to your social media or your social media is there to gather visitors for your website.
 It should be clear in your head what is supposed to happen here.